NASCAR asks for May appeal hearing on 23XI, Front Row charter status

 NASCAR is officially moving forward with an appeal to the Fourth Circuit in Richmond, Virginia over a district judge’s decision to grant 23XI Racing and Front Row Motorsports charter status this season concurrent to suing the sanctioning body on antitrust grounds.

-Judge Kenneth D. Bell of the Western District of North Carolina decided last month to force NASCAR to recognize 23XI and Front Row as chartered after it showed enough evidence to prove imminent harm if that decision was not made.
+Judge Kenneth D. Bell of the Western District of North Carolina decided last month to force NASCAR to recognize 23XI and Front Row as if they held ownership charters upon showing evidence to prove imminent harm if that injunctive relief was not issued.

-Specifically, the teams showed evidence of imminent harm in the form of drivers and sponsors opting out of their contracts with the teams if they were not chartered.
-NASCAR principally rejected that conclusion and will appeal it on legal grounds to the Fourth Circuit.
+Specifically, the teams showed that drivers and sponsors intended to opt-out of their contracts if the teams were not chartered.
+NASCAR rejected that conclusion on principal and will appeal it on legal grounds to the Fourth Circuit.

 NASCAR has indicated that it will not seek to overturn the guaranteed starting spot recognition but will appeal being forced to pay the two teams the money associated with a charter the teams did not agree to terms to.
 That is why it is asking for oral arguments on May 15, well after the season ended.